msteffan/fundamentals/02_chapter/05_lesson.md

 ### 6. Submitting a Pull Request

-Once your changes are pushed to your remote repository on Github, you can notify GA of your changes by submitting a **pull request** to our original repo.
+Once your changes are pushed to your remote repository on Github, you can notify the original repo owner of your changes by submitting a **pull request**.

 A pull request is effectively saying "Hello maintainer of project X, I made some changes here in my forked copy and I think they're pretty good.
 You should add them to your repository."
 Pull requests are a GitHub feature, so you'll need to head back to the browser to make this happen.

 We're going to cover how to submit a pull request in a later chapter.

-> **NOTE** At the end of this book, we will ask you to submit a pull request with your Fundamentals project.
-During WDI, your instructors will probably use a similar GitHub workflow to have you access new assignments and submit your answers back.

 ## Confused?